ShinyNeonCalvin/Bash-timer-with-voice-reminder/README.md

 # About

-This timer is very interactive and contains a lot of features.
+This timer is interactive and contains multiple options.
 You can countdown time based on a point in the future or set amount of seconds, minutes, and hours passed.
 When time runs out, your computer makes a phonetic noise, shouts a reminder, or issues a command!
 You can choose the message.
-You can also have it act as stopwatch, with seconds as the smallest unit of time.

 # Install on Linux